A Free Beginner’s Guide To Instagram Advertising

 If your CTR is low, it means your ad creative doesn’t appeal to your audience, and you should reconsider your ad copy and your audience.

-Cost-Per-1,000 Impressions measures the price you pay to have your ad placed in front of 1,000 people.
-If your CPM is high, then you should reevaluate your audience, because your paying too much to reach 1,000 people.
+Cost-Per-1,000 Impressions measure the price you pay to have your ad placed in front of 1,000 people.
+If your CPM is high, then you should reevaluate your audience, because you’re paying too much to reach 1,000 people.